15 tried-and-true content marketing tactics to never use again in 2021

 Has growth in your traffic, leads, and sales got you quoting Mean Girls, saying “the limit does not exist”?
 Have you been able to jump onto an initial sales call and close a big deal in a matter of minutes?
 Were you able to solve world hunger?

 Those, well most of those, were promised to us, if we just embraced content marketing.
 In reality, executing a content marketing strategy that makes you money is a lot of work.

-This is especially true now that everyone who’s anyone is producing content to organically attract their ideal buyers, which makes it more difficult to stand out to your audience.
+This is especially true now that everyone who knows the benefits of content marketing is producing content to organically attract their ideal buyers, which makes it more difficult to stand out to your audience.
 On top of that, there’s no shortage of information out there about how to create and execute a content strategy, which makes it impossible to know which way is up.

 I’m not going to sit here and proclaim that I know more than any other content marketing guru out there.
 But, I’ve worked with IMPACT for a year and a half and am the lead content marketing trainer in these parts.

 And in that time I’ve worked with around 50 small to medium-sized companies across all industries to create revenue-generating content that helps them consistently grow their bottom line.

 The vast majority went on to become world-class case studies of how to use content to achieve aggressive traffic, leads, and sales goes.
 Truth be told, however, some did not.
 From that, I’ve been able to come up with a laundry list of tactics to double down on and some to drop like Nelson Agholor in an Eagles uniform.